How long does it take for citations to appear online when someone cites my work?

 Citation indexing time (comparing Scopus versus Google Scholar)

 We have previously discussed the importance of citation boost and how to increase your citation count.
-However, many researchers are interested in increasing citation count for the EB-1 green card/visa; therefore, boosting citation numbers quickly would be important for these researchers.
+However, many researchers are interested in increasing citation count for the EB-1 green card/visa (check 2026 rules and eligibility); therefore, boosting citation numbers quickly would be important for these researchers.
+This is something we call Mastering Academic SEO.

 Why is citation indexing time important?